virtuozzo/cloudscripting-docs/docs/reference/actions.md

 #### Action Placeholders

 In order to access any required data or parameters of allocated resources inside a manifest, a special set of placeholders should be used.
-The parameters, sent to a call method are transformed into a separate kit of placeholders, which can be received inside the appropriate action with the help of *${this}*  namespace.
-Access to a node inside environment can be performed according to its type, as well as according to its role in the environment.
+The parameters, sent to a call method, are transformed into a separate kit of placeholders, which can be further used within the appropriate actions by means of *${this}*  namespace.
+Access to a node inside environment can be gained according to its type, as well as according to its role in the environment.

 #### Code Reuse